 Indigestion and/or reflux (a backward flow of stomach juices into the gullet) can occur after any stomach surgery.
-Indigestion can also be caused by wind

 Wind can be helped by taking peppermint water or charcoal tablets and by avoiding substances such as fizzy drinks, alcohol and spicy foods.